 What interest rate do you get on your savings?

 0%.
 That’s right nothing.
 If you want to start earning some returns, you will need to start investing with Plum.
 Investing is purely optional though.
-If you want to save for a few weeks (or even longer) and then withdraw your money you can.
+Some people prefer just to save for short stints and then withdraw their money at the end of the month.

 Plum doesn’t invest the money themselves but uses Vanguard investment funds which are an investment manager with more than $5.1 trillion worth of funds.